-The God’s Not Dead cinematic universe has covered everything from atheists trying to shut down Christians to …well, OK, that’s about all the universe has covered, but it’s found three movie’s worth of material there.
-This film franchise stands ever ready to repurpose its central concept of Christians finding ways to stand up to irreligious bullies for any and all contexts, so we just know the God’s Not Dead writers’ room is buzzing with pandemic season scenarios.
+The God’s Not Dead cinematic universe has covered everything from atheists trying to shut down Christians to …well, OK, that’s about all the universe has covered, but it’s found four (FOUR?!) movie’s worth of material there.
+And the film franchise recently announced they’re making a fifth film where they’re focusing on politics.
+Shocked.
+We’re shocked!

 God’s Not Dead: School’s In

 America’s About to Get an Education …in Freedom

 Rev. Dr. Arthur Goodman is the president, chaplain and most popular professor at Benjamin Franklin Christian College.
 But when a pandemic hits America, The Government tells him that he’ll have to send all the BFCC students back home for the remainder of the semester, where they will be forced to study the works of Bertrand Russell and Ricky Gervais.
 Goodman refuses, igniting a national firestorm around the question of what’s more important: religious liberty or jackboot fascism.
 In the end, the students of Benjamin Franklin Christian College form a human chain to protect Goodman from arresting officers.